PythonJournos/refactoring101/README.md

 The goal is to [hide complexity][] behind simple interfaces.

 We perform these refactorings in a step-by-step fashion and attempt to [write tests before the actual code][].

-*NOTE:We've assigned git tags to various stages of the code so you can examine the state of affairs at different points.
+> NOTE: We've assigned git tags code commits so you can examine the state of affairs at different points.
-You can check out these tags in your local repo, or view them on github by clicking links in the README.
+> You can [check out these tags][] in your local repo, or view them on github by clicking links in the README.
-Tag links look like this: [elex4.1.0][]*
+> Tag links look like this: [elex4.1.0][]

 [hide complexity]: http://en.wikipedia.org/wiki/Encapsulation_(object-oriented_programming)
 [write tests before the actual code]: http://en.wikipedia.org/wiki/Test-driven_development
+[check out these tags]: http://githowto.com/tagging_versions
 [elex4.1.0]: https://github.com/PythonJournos/refactoring101/tree/elex4.1.0

 So how do we start modeling our domain?
 We clearly have races and candidates, and the results associated with each candidate.

-Let's start by creating the Candidate and Race classes with some simple behavior Gradually, we'll flesh out these classes to handle most of the grunt work needed to produce the summary report.
+Let's start by creating Candidate and Race classes with some simple behavior.
+We''ll eventually flesh out these classes to handle most of the grunt work needed to produce the summary report.